Acetylcholine -

 during maintained attention and WM encoding, and decreased parietal activation

 selectively during maintained attention.
-Finally, lateralization of occipital
+While cholinergic

 enhancement facilitates visual attention by increasing activity in extrastriate